AniTho/Deep-Learning/README.md

 # Deep-Learning
-Consist of some Deep Learning algo from scratch and projects related to Deep Learning
+Consist of some Deep Learning algorithm from scratch and projects related to Deep Learning